Council Paper 1 Mock Test for Nursing Students

 62 / 250

-62. Which of the following is not among the settings for CBT exams?
+62. Which of the following theories is not concerned with crowd behavior?

 63 / 250